sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/dependent-origination.md

 <div class="english">

-> This is called 'the sixfold-sense-base'  ̓  arising from name-and-form as a condition
+> This is called 'the sixfold-sense-base' <span class="breathmark">'</span> arising from name-and-form as a condition

 </div>